ietf/wiki.ietf.org/group/iab/Multi-Stake-Holder-Platform.md

 https://wiki.ietf.org/en/group/iab/Multi-Stake-Holder-Platform#h-328-emergency-communications-and-public-warning-systems

+### 3.2.9 Trust in Media
+Editor's note: No relevant ongoing work identified in the IETF or IRTF

 ## 3.3 Innovation for the Digital Single Market
 ### 3.3.1 e-Procurement – Pre and Post award
-Editor's note: No specific work identified in the IETF or IRTF
+Editor's note: No relevant ongoing work identified in the IETF or IRTF

 ### 3.3.2 e-Invoicing
-Editor's note: No specific work identified in the IETF or IRTF
+Editor's note: No relevant ongoing work identified in the IETF or IRTF

 ### 3.3.3 Retail Payments
-Editor's note: No specific work identified in the IETF or IRTF

-### 3.3.4 Preservation of digital cinema
-Editor's note: No specific work identified in the IETF or IRTF
+Editor's note: No relevant ongoing work identified in the IETF or IRTF

-### 3.3.5 FinTech and RegTech standardisation
+### 3.3.4 FinTech and RegTech standardisation
-Editor's note: No specific work identified in the IETF or IRTF
+Editor's note: No relevant ongoing work identified in the IETF or IRTF

-### 3.3.6 Blockchain and Distributed Digital Ledger Technologies
+### 3.3.5 Blockchain and Distributed Digital Ledger Technologies
 **RP:**
 Action 1: The standardisation community should continue analysing possible standardisation gaps and identify solutions to fill them, taking into account also other chapters in the Rolling Plan including actions and references to Blockchain and DLT and their applications.
 Activities may focus on governance and interoperability, electronic ledgers, organisational frameworks and methodologies, processes and products evaluation schemes, Blockchain and distributed ledger guidelines, smart technologies, objects, distributed computing devices and data services.

-Action 2: Continue identifying use cases which are relevant for EU (including EU regulatory requirements like from GDPR, ePrivacy, eIDAS, AMLD, TOOP, etc..) and submit them to relevant standardisation bodies, including CEN & CENELEC and ETSI, and also ISO, ITU
+Action 2: Continue identifying use cases which are relevant for EU (including EU regulatory requirements like from GDPR, AI Act, Data Act, ePrivacy, eIDAS, AMLD, TOOP, CSRD, etc.) also leveraging on the yearly event “Joining Forces for Blockchain Standardisation” co-organised by the European Commission and INATBA (see section C.2) with special focus on Smart Contracts, Digital Identity, Governance, Interoperability, CBDC/Crypto Assets; submit them to standardisation bodies, including CEN & CENELEC and ETSI, and also ISO, ITU.

-Action 3: Continue identification of actual blockchain/DLT implementations in the EU and assess the need for standardisation, harmonisation and workforce training or adaptation.
+Action 3: Continue identification of actual blockchain/DLT implementations in the EU and assess the need for standardisation, harmonisation and workforce training or adaptation, including interoperability with solutions based on other technologies.

-Action 4: Standardisation of the operation and reference implementation of permissioned distributed ledgers and distributed applications, with the purpose of creating an open ecosystem of industrial interoperable solutions.
+Action 4: Standardisation of the operation and reference implementation of permissioned and permissionless distributed ledgers and distributed applications, with the purpose of creating an open ecosystem of industrial interoperable solutions.

 Action 5: Standards Development Organisations active in blockchain/DLT standardisation to liaise and coordinate to take advantage of synergies and maximise resources, including with relevant public and private partnerships

 Action 6: ESOs to develop standards in line with the Data Act Regulation, in particular regarding essential requirements for smart-contracts.
 In addition, it would be recommended to explore a general framework for Governance of the European networks based on DLT to allow the flow of smart contracts between different networks.

 Action 7: ESOs when relevant to develop the standards needed for the introduction of Digital Euro (CBDC), if the European Central Bank (ECB) decides to its issuance, and for digital assets (MiCA Regulation), in particular to ensure interoperability with smart-contracts, legacy systems, etc, linked with either CBDCs or private money.
 As per Art.
 24 of the draft digital euro Regulation proposed by the Commission in June 2023, to ensure conditional payments on digital euro, the ECB may adopt detailed measures, rules and standards that PSPs can use to ensure interoperable conditional digital euro payment transactions.
 ESOs to liaise with ECB and in particular with the Digital euro scheme rulebook development group to ensure coordination between the standards for conditional payments involving digital euro and other existing or future standards.

-Action 8: In the context of the standardisation described in Action 7, ESO to develop standards towards assessing CO2 footprint of different blockchains/DLTs, MiCA, EU Sustainable Finance taxonomy.
+Action 8: SDOs to develop standards and technical guidance, methods and tools for environmental and innovation management of DLTs to support the industry competitiveness and sustainable growth and ensure sustainability and safety for consumers.
+In particular In the context of the standardisation described in Action 7, SDOs to develop standards towards assessing environmental and sustainability impact including, in particular, CO2 footprint and energy consumption of different blockchains/DLTs, MiCA, EU Sustainable Finance taxonomy.

 Action 9: Standardisation efforts to analyze and if needed, enhance the interoperability and international compatibility of the current and pending EBSI topics and capabilities previously mentioned.

-Action 10: ESOs to develop standards in line with the eIDAS2 regulation, in particular regarding essential requirements for electronic ledgers.
+Action 10: ESOs to develop standards in line with the EUDI Framework regulation, in particular regarding essential requirements for electronic ledgers.

 #### IETF/IAB input to Rolling Plan

 The [Decentralized Internet Infrastructure Research Group (DINRG)](https://datatracker.ietf.org/rg/dinrg/about/) investigates open research issues in decentralizing infrastructure services such as trust management, identity management, name resolution, resource/asset ownership management, and resource discovery.
 The focus of DINRG is on infrastructure services that can benefit from decentralization or that are difficult to realize in local, potentially connectivity-constrained networks.
 Other topics of interest are the investigation of economic drivers and incentives and the development and operation of experimental platforms.
 DINRG will operate in a technology- and solution-neutral manner, i.e., while the RG has an interest in distributed ledger technologies, it is not limited to specific technologies or implementation aspects.